ScottsC0de/proj-3/README.md

 # The Vibes

 The Vibes is a simple photo sharing app built with React and the Cloudinary and Flickr API's.
-Users can upload photos to their account, view photos uploaded by other users, and comment on photos.
+Users can upload photos to their account, view photos uploaded by other users, and delete their saved photos.

 ## [Table Of Contents](#Table-Of-Contents)
 - [The Vibes](#the-vibes)